Skip to main content

 The Cost Reality

-• At $190 for 200ml of body cream, the daily cost is significant for full-body application
+• At $190 for 200ml of body cream, the daily cost adds up fast for full-body application

 • Body skin is thicker and less receptive than facial skin — TFC8 benefits may be less pronounced below the neck